xpinux/lazypinx/README.md

 5. To perform a port scan of the IP address 192.168.1.1 with additional nmap arguments of -p 80,443 (to scan only ports 80 and 443), you would run the following command`python lazypinx.py 192.168.1.1 -a "-p 80,443"`
 6. To perform a port scan with an IDS evasion technique and a (OPTIONAL) slower timing template:`python lazypinx.py 192.168.1.1 -e randomize_ports -t slow`
 7. To perform a stealth scan with a slower timing template: `python lazypinx.py 192.168.1.1 -s -t slow`

+Of Course you can combine options if you want.

 # ACKNOWLEDGEMENTS